phoenixspokespeople/phoenixspokespeople.github.io/valet.md

 It works just like 'car valet':

-- Attendees will bring their bikes to our valet station where a volunteer will explain the process:
+- Attendees bring their bikes to our valet station where a volunteer will explain the process:
 - We will take their bike and store it on a portable rack...
 - attaching one half of one of our custom made claim checks to it
 - and giving the other half to your event attendee.